andreevWork/redux-parts/README.md

 # redux-parts

-It`s just a try to create a better tool for using [Redux](https://github.com/reactjs/redux).
+Is\`s just a try to create a tool for helps you create and manage your reducer and actions.

 Redux-parts is a small library, with no dependies.
 It has small and very human friendly API.